vc27/Documentation/html Templating.md

 **.outer-wrap**
 The purpose of .outer-wrap is to allow for a global class incase of a need to target all top level div's.

-**.{section-class}**
-_usage: optional_
-Section class is an optional class that will probably not get used very often due to the fact that sections typically large blocks of html that are note repeated in a way that a section class is needed.

-It is included in this outline in order to provide an optional class to span large portions of html.
-A few example of section-class would be: section-videos, section-galleries, section-tour-dates

 **.inner-wrap**
 The purpose of .inner-wrap is to allow for a section wrapper that utilize max-width or specific width to be given to a #section-name with out confining the #section-name to a width.
 Now #section-width can extend to 100% of the page while it's .inner-wrap can be "max-width:960px;".